Common Cents Conference

-Now in its 8th year, the Common Cents Conference (CCC) has grown to be one of the region’s best learning opportunities for a broad set of practitioners who care about helping individuals and families earn, keep, and save their money.
-This virtual conference will include content on the Racial Wealth Gap, Free Tax Preparation program, FinTech products, Mental Health and more.
-All sessions will address the challenges and opportunities of providing programs in a virtual setting.
-The conference be held over two days:
+Now in its 9th year, the Common Cents Conference (CCC) has grown to be one of the region’s best learning opportunities for a broad set of practitioners who care about helping individuals and families earn, keep, and save their money.
+This virtual conference included content on the Racial Wealth Gap, Free Tax Preparation program, FinTech products, Mental Health and more.

-CCC is hosted by CASH Campaign of Maryland, Community Tax Aid and Virginia Community Action Partnership.
-These nonprofits conduct critical outreach to ensure that low-income families receive all tax credits including Child Tax Credit, Earned Income Tax Credit and Economic Impact Payments, provide free or low-cost tax preparation, and connect families to appropriate financial services and education.
-The coalitions serve more than 53,000 residents each year.
+The Common Cents Conference is hosted by CASH Campaign of Maryland, Community Tax Aid, and Virginia Community Action Partnership.
+These nonprofits conduct critical outreach to ensure that low-income families receive all tax credits including Child Tax Credit, Earned Income Tax Credit and Economic Impact Payments, provide free or low-cost tax preparation, and connect families to appropriate financial services and education